Inbound Sales Methodology

-Inbound sales methodology is a buyer-led approach where sales teams use helpful, personalised conversations to guide prospects through awareness, consideration and decision.
-Instead of cold pitching, reps respond to buying signals, ask better questions, and recommend next steps that fit the buyer’s context—turning interest into trust and trust into revenue.1
+Inbound sales methodology is a buyer-led approach where sales teams use personalised conversations to guide prospects through their journey.
+Instead of cold pitching, reps respond to buying signals, ask diagnostic questions, and recommend next steps that fit the buyer's context—turning interest into trust and trust into revenue.

 What is the inbound sales methodology?